-The gutters are of a uPVC variety, with half round guttering discharging rainwater from the main roof into uPVC downpipes on rear and side elevations.
+The gutters are of a uPVC variety, with half round guttering discharging rainwater from the main roof into uPVC downpipes on all elevations.

 As it was not raining at the time of inspection it was not possible to confirm that gutter joints are completely watertight however there was no evidence to suggest that significant leakage is occurring.